CamdenSpehl/cevac_workflow_classification/README.md

 # Clemson Energy Visualization and Analytics Center (CEVAC)
-This is a classification model used to predict which maintenance shop a campus maintenance request should be assigned to.
+A classification model used to predict which maintenance shop a campus maintenance request should be assigned to.